 Australia has 56 regional Natural Resource Management (NRM) organisations that cover all of Australia.
 They are a mix of government agencies and Non-Government Organisations (NGOs) that get national priorities for natural resource management delivered on the ground.

-The Department of Environment, Land, Water and Planning (DELWP) creates liveable, inclusive and sustainable communities.
-Part of the role of DELWP is to manage Victoria’s groundwater, catchments and waterways, infrastructure, water saving and re-use projects, flood management, governance and water legislation, in partnership with a network of government agencies and water authorities.
+The Department of Energy, Environment and Climate Action (DEECA) creates liveable, inclusive and sustainable communities.
+Part of the role of DEECA is to manage Victoria’s groundwater, catchments and waterways, infrastructure, water saving and re-use projects, flood management, governance and water legislation, in partnership with a network of government agencies and water authorities.